pedersen-fisheries-lab/DFO-3day-gam-workshop/syllabus.md

     -   interpolation vs. linear models
     -   wiggles/penalties (non-technical)

--   adding more than one smooth to yr model
+-   adding more than one smooth to your model

 -   `summary` and `plot`